khushalmehta/covid/README.md

-# covid
+# covid-19 Update

-A new Flutter application.
+A Covid-19 Tracker App made using Flutter Framework.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: